TOP

 ★4 Another fearful thought

-ア a dog that had eaten its owner イ the author called his wife, but there was no answer
+ア a dog that had eaten its owner イ the author called his wife, but

 ウ the author's wife had been eaten by the dog